AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 ---

 Q: Where to buy light sources in the crawl scenario game?
-A: Too late.
+A: Too late to buy anything.
 However, they can be crafted in at least two ways in the very early stages of the scenario.
 See the terrain lore menu for crafting recipes after exploring the initial levels.

+Q: Does power of crafted items depend on the depth of current level?
+A: No, unlike items found on the floor or created via other means, items created by crafting are considered to originate at maximal depth whether regarding item kind, item stats or lifetime, if applicable.

 Q: Why does the percentage of explored tiles turns from 100% to 99%?
 A: Apparently enemies transformed a tile from unexplorable terrain kind